Age dissection of the vertical breathing motions in Gaia DR2: evidence for spiral driving: Breathing motions induced by spirals

 We define the breathing velocity, $V_{\rm breath} $, as \citep{Debattista2014, Widrowetal2014, Katzetal2018}:

 where $\avg{v_z(x,y,\Delta z)}$ is the mean vertical velocity at position $(x,y)$ in the galactocentric cartesian coordinate system, averaged over a horizontal layer of thickness $\Delta z$ \citep[for details see][]{Katzetal2018}.
 We choose $\Delta z = 400 \pc$, and calculate $\vb $ in three such vertical layers: $|z| = [0, 400] \pc$, $|z| = [400, 800] \pc$ and $|z| = [800, 1200] \pc$.
 In this definition of \vb, the average in a particular layer is carried out before the difference between the two sides is taken.
 In the observational data this helps reduce the effect of any selection function differences between the two sides of the disc.
-Eqn.~\ref{eq:vbreath} implies that when $\vb > 0$ then stars are coherently moving away from the mid-plane (expanding breathing mode), while $\vb < 0$ when stars are moving towards the mid-plane (compressing breathing mode).
+This also removes the trivial effect of bending waves, which would otherwise give rise to a spurious signature by displacing stars to one side of the mid-plane.
+Eq.~\ref{eq:vbreath} implies that when $\vb > 0$ then stars are coherently moving away from the mid-plane (expanding breathing motion), while $\vb < 0$ when stars are moving towards the mid-plane (compressing breathing motion).
 For the sake of comparison, we also consider the bending velocity:

 The star-forming model, which is not externally perturbed, lacks substantial coherent bending waves, so the model's bending velocities are not shown here.
-But the Milky Way does have significant bending motions, and the comparison of these with the breathing motions provides an important clue to their origin.
-The variation of $V_{\rm bend}(x, y)$ with stellar age and height for the Milky Way is discussed in Section~\ref{sec:gaiaVertMotion_agecut}.